indreshgit10/Timeless/README.md

 Timeless, MERN Stack eCommerce Project

 Timeless is a full-stack eCommerce web application currently in development.
-It is built using the MERN stack, which includes MongoDB, Express.js, React.js, and Node.js.
+It is built using the MERN stack.

 This project serves as a long-term learning effort with a strong emphasis on backend development, database design, and real-world eCommerce processes.